All the best things to do in Amman

 A view of the Roman Theatre in Amman with modern buildings in the background

-Gaze at the City from the Amman Citadel (Jabal al-Qalaa)
+3. Gaze out from the Amman Citadel (Jabal al-Qalaa)

 Ancient columns and ruins of the Amman Citadel overlooking the city

-Nestled in the middle of Jabal al-Weibdeh, Amman’s artsy district, you’ll find the Jordan National Gallery of Fine Arts, a contemporary art museum complete with a sculpture park.
-This area is filled with creativity, from murals tucked between buildings to Darat al Funun, six beautifully-restored 1920s buildings that house a collection of Middle Eastern masterpieces.
-You’ll also find quaint cafes here to indulge in an iced coffee or smoothie while exploring.
+Nestled in the middle of Jabal al-Weibdeh, Amman’s artsy district, you’ll find the Jordan National Gallery of Fine Arts.
+It’s a contemporary art museum complete with a sculpture park making it a perfect afternoon escape from the city’s heat.
+But Jabal al-Weibdeh is packed with creativity in all forms, from incredible murals tucked between buildings to Darat al Funun, six beautifully-restored buildings from the 1920s.
+The latter houses a fascinating selection of Middle Eastern masterpieces alongside an archaeological site in the gardens.
+You’ll also find a whole host of cute cafes to indulge in an iced coffee or smoothie in between your exploring.

 A vibrant street scene at night with colorful lanterns in Amman's Rainbow Street